egawata/color-tress-webui/README_en.md

-# color-tress-webui : Color Trace Layer Generator
+# color-tress-webui : Color Tress Layer Generator

 [Japanese Doc](README.md)

 ## Overview

-This is a tool for easily generating layers for color tracing.
+This is a tool for easily generating layers for color tressing.

 ## Build